We often overlook unpopular opinions.

 But in reality, they can spark meaningful conversations.

-In this blog, we will explore what makes an opinion unpopular and the role of research in forming it.
+We will explore what makes an opinion unpopular and the role of research in forming it.

 What is Unpopular Opinions?

 Unpopular opinions are viewpoints or beliefs that deviate from the mainstream or widely accepted ideas.
 They challenge existing perspectives and can sometimes make us feel uncomfortable or defensive.
-However, these opinions can open up new avenues of thought and encourage critical thinking.
+But, these opinions can open up new avenues of thought and encourage critical thinking.

 The Role of Research in Forming Unpopular Opinions